yuru0503/EEOB546_UNIX_Assignment/UNIX_Assignment.md

 1. At the first of the file, it would be the names of the genes/makers, and I press j to to down the line at a time, then find the following is the nucletides genotype.
 2. There are 2783 lines in this 11 Mb file.
 3. Using cut command to have a glimpse of the file by columns, find out the first three columns are the Sample ID, JG_OTU, and Group.
 Also, if use column command, it would be easier to read by columns.
 4. Using awk command to find out how many columns.
 There are 986 columns in this file.
-Also, it doesn't have strange headers, so head/tail command has the same results.
+Also, it doesn't have # headers, so head/tail command has the same results.
 5.

 or